Bathurst, New South Wales: Early British colonisation (1815–1850)

+Gold rush era (1851–1860s)

 Painting of Edward Hargraves, credited with the first discovery of payable gold near Bathurst in 1851.

 Bathurst became the first gold centre of Australia.
 Flecks of gold were first discovered in the Fish River in February 1823, but it was on 12 February 1851 in a Bathurst Hotel that Edward Hargraves announced the discovery of payable gold 26 miles (42 km) north-west at the confluence of two creeks, a spot soon named Ophir.
 Further discoveries followed quickly nearby in Sofala and Hill End, and by the 1860s Bathurst's economy was transformed by the discovery of the region's gold and began to boom.
 The area's fame grew even more in 1872 when Hill End became famous for Bernhardt Holtermann's finding of the 'Beyers-Holtermann Specimen', this being the world's largest specimen of native gold ever discovered, a record that still stands today.

 One illustration of the prosperity gold brought to Bathurst is the growth and status of hotels and inns.
 The first licensed inn within the township was opened in 1835, the Highland Laddie.
 At the peak of hotel activity in 1875, coinciding with the gold rush period, there were 61 operating concurrently.
 A total of 89 hotel locations have been identified in the town of Bathurst, with 112 operating in the immediate district during the course of the history in Bathurst.
 Initially many pubs were simply a cottage with stables.
 As prosperity increased during the gold rush, the hotels became typical of architecture of pubs known today.